TeCSAR-UNCC/LocalityAwareMemoryAssignment/README.md

 ## Citing Locality Aware Memory Assignment and Tiling

-Please cite LeFlow in your publications if it helps your research work:
+Please cite Locality Aware Memory Assignment and Tiling in your publications if it helps your research work:
 ```
 @inproceedings{lamat,
  author = {Rogers, Samuel and Tabkhi, Hamed},